kenheaslip/EducationEngineer/education-engineer/tutorial.md

 NAME                   READY   STATUS    RESTARTS   AGE web-75995f7dbf-4ww7k   1/1     Running   0          39s
 ```

 Notice the pod has the name you defined in line 6 of your testAppDeploy.yaml file.
-The rest of the name is randomly assigned to prevent issues with duplicate pods running as your application scales up.
+The rest of the name is randomly assigned to prevent issues with duplicate pods running as your deployment scales up.

 The other place you can check on how your deployment is working is the deployment itself.
 Execute the command below to query your deployment state.
 Don't forget to specify your namespace!